Deglobalization: Historical development of deglobalization

 The graph shows two periods of deglobalization (1930s and 2010s) and the overall trend since 1880.

-Deglobalization is often a response to a financial crisis, a conflict or an economic patriotism.
+Deglobalization is often a response to a financial crisis, an armed conflict or an upsurge in economic patriotism and economic nationalism.
 However past evidence shows that globalization and deglobalization often follow regular cycles.
 There have been two main waves of deglobalization in the trade history:

 1914–1945: first wave of deglobalization

 In the late 19th and early 20th centuries, countries were affected by a sharp globalization consequently of the Industrial Revolution, advancements in transportation, and financial integration.
-However the economic growth and the stability of global trade were damaged by the First World War (1914-1918).
+However the economic growth and the stability of global trade were damaged by the First World War (1914–1918).
 After World War I, nations struggled to rebuild their economies and the Great Depression (1929–1939) worsen the global economic recession, leading to high unemployment and political instability.
 Many countries implemented thereafter protectionist trade policies.
 Among the policies the Smoot-Hawley Tariff Act (1930) in the US, led to high tariffs on imports, and the Imperial Preference System in the UK, promoted trade within the British Empire.
-As a result countries began to prioritize their national production and economy instead of international markets, leading to a period of deglobalization.
+As a result, countries began to prioritize their national production and economy instead of international markets, leading to a period of deglobalization.
 World War II (1939–1945) disintegrated furthermore the global economy as international trade and financial markets became a secondary priority compared to the countries survival.